mattlianje/testd/README.md

 ## Features
 - Spreadsheet-like data-as-code 🍰
-- Re-usable, composable data fixtures
+- Reusable, composable test fixtures
-- Batteries included Spark integration
 - Works beautifully in REPL
 - Drop **TestD.scala** in like a header file
-- Easily extensible w/ your own algebras
+- Easily extensible with your own algebras
+- ✅ Batteries included Spark support (see Spark Integration)

 ## FAQ